 Hit the Road

-Maintain proper social distance etiquette by boondocking on BLM or other land.
+Try a new form of RVing by boondocking on BLM or other lands.
 Most campsites are free, full of fresh air, and off the beaten path.
 These are just a few of the hundreds of beautiful and free wild RV boondocking spots on the west coast.
 For more awesome ideas, visit the Bureau of Land Management and National Forest Websites.
 And you know where to find the perfect RV rental to take you there, right?
 (Thought so.)